raghavan2004/wordpress/README.md

 # wordpress Installation
-This script will set up a WordPress
+This script will setup a WordPress

 # Assignment